Last Updated: December 14, 2020

 Credit card machines are, of course, a necessity for nearly every business.
 A Brooklyn speakeasy can still get away with being cash only, but most customers expect to have the convenience of paying with a card.

 At this point, you must also need to accept both debit and credit transactions.
 Any credit transactions must be run through an EMV chip reader rather than swiped.
 Though POS debit transactions can still be swiped, it’s important that your credit card machine comes equipped with a chip reader.

 Though not as critical, it’s probably also worth investing in a payment terminal that accepts mobile and contactless payments.
-Half of Americans will be using mobile payments by 2020, so small businesses might as well be ready now.
+Half of Americans used mobile payments in 2020, with the global mobile wallets industry expected to surpass $2 trillion in 2021 amid the COVID-19 pandemic, so small businesses might as well be ready now.

 4. Receipt Printer